qua-platform/quam-builder/quam_builder/architecture/quantum_dots/voltage_sequence/README.md

 ```

-While the DC points can be defined dynamically within a program, it may be useful to predefine fixed tuning points, for example the readout point.
+While the tuning points can be defined dynamically within a program, it may be useful to predefine fixed tuning points, for example the readout point.
 This can be dded via `my_gate_set.add_point(name="...", voltages={...}, duration=...)`.

 ```
 my_gate_set.add_point(name="idle", voltages={"P1": 0.1, "P2": -0.05}, duration=1000)